-Have you heard that the new Montana Local Food Choice Act (aka Food Freedom Law) opens up opportunities for small business to sell homemade food and food products at the farmer’s market?
+The new Montana Local Food Choice Act (or Food Freedom Law) opens up opportunities for producers and small businesses to sell additional food products without a license.
+These products include:

-This November, in partnership with Farm Commons, AERO is hosting two free digital workshops addressing the opportunities and risks associated with the sale of homemade food.
-The series is designed to support producers and market managers in understanding the new law and the steps to take against possible liability.
+Producers who wish to sell any of the above products should be aware of the liability risk of selling without a license, registration, or inspection.
+That’s why this November, in partnership with Farm Commons, AERO is hosting two free digital workshops addressing the opportunities and risks associated with the sale of food under the new Food Freedom Law.
+Farm Commons is the leading national resource for farmers and ranchers providing knowledge and skills needed to resolve key legal vulnerabilities.
+The series is designed to support producers and farmers’ market managers in understanding the new law and the steps to take against possible liability issues.

-Workshop 1: Legal Liability and Food Related Incidents – Nov.
-3rd, 3-4 PM This first workshop will focus on the general legal concepts surrounding liability, especially for a food related incident.
-The workshop will outline when and how legal liability for a food related incident is assigned and how food business owners generally manage these liabilities.
+This first workshop will focus on the general legal concepts surrounding liability, especially for food related incidents.
+We will outline when and how legal liability for a food related incident is assigned and how producers and food business owners generally manage these liabilities.

-Workshop 2: Decoding Montana Food Freedom – Nov.
-10th, 3-4:30 PM This second workshop focuses on the recently passed Montana Local Food Choice Act.
-The workshop will help producers, food manufacturers, cottage food operators and farmers market managers understand what is and is not permitted, when, and how, under the new law.
+This second workshop focuses on the recently passed Montana Local Food Choice Act, also called the Food Freedom Law.
+The workshop will help producers, food manufacturers, cottage food operators and farmers’ market managers understand what is and is not permitted under the new law, clarifying the opportunities and challenges presented by the Montana Local Food Act.
 It will also highlight the effect of the law on traditional legal liability for a food related incident.
-This workshop will help producers understand the opportunities and challenges presented by the Montana Local Food Choice Act, including 1) producers considering adding a value-added product to their repertoire, and 2) producers diversifying direct sales products to include raw milk and processed meats.